NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 The following properties are required to create a package.

 - `PackageId`, the package identifier, which must be unique across the gallery that hosts the package.
+If not specified, the default value is `AssemblyName`.
-- `Version`, a specific version number in the form *Major.Minor.Patch[-Suffix]* where *-Suffix* identifies [pre-release versions](prerelease-packages.md)
+- `Version`, a specific version number in the form *Major.Minor.Patch[-Suffix]* where *-Suffix* identifies [pre-release versions](prerelease-packages.md).
+If not specified, the default value is 1.0.0.
 - The package title as it should appear on the host (like nuget.org)
 - `Authors`, author and owner information.
+If not specified, the default value is `AssemblyName`.
 - `Company`, your company name.
+If not specified, the default value is `AssemblyName`.

 In Visual Studio, you can set these values in the project properties (right-click the project in Solution Explorer, choose **Properties**, and select the **Package** tab).
 You can also set these properties directly in the project files (`.csproj`).